pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

     ]
 );
 ```
-The <code>AppRouterComponent</code> that was defined earlier is going to be bootstrapped and all its routes and components referenced is them will be reachable for rendering through their paths.
+You can regard <code>boot.ts</code> as the initialization file of the Angular 2 application.
+It imports the <code>AppRouterComponent</code> that was defined earlier and bootstraps it, making all its routes and components reachable through their paths.